EternityForest/pavillion/pavillion.md

 An uncounted message is one that does not rely on the packet counter to prevent replay attacks.

 #### 1: Reliable Message
 Represents an MQTT or XMPP message with a name sent to a target(Akin to a topic).
-Message topics beginning with "core." are reserved.
+Message topics beginning with "core." are reserved(see [coremessages.md]).

 Data area format: